 Practical Nursing Application

 View / Download the Practical Nursing Application.
-Applications for this program will be accepted for the 2015 PN program during the fall term starting September 2, 2014 through October 3, 2014.
-Classes will begin in the following winter term.
+Applications for this program will be accepted for the 2015 PN program during the summer term starting July 2015 through August 2015.
+Classes will begin in the following Fall term.

 See the following employment opportunities available at local health care institutions.